ParEVO: Synthesizing Code for Irregular Data: High-Performance Parallelism through Agentic Evolution: Discussion and Limitations

 \subsection{The Role of Abstraction in Parallelization}

-Our findings suggest that the efficacy of LLM parallel code generation is heavily contingent on the level of abstraction provided by the target intermediate representation (IR).
+Our findings suggest that the efficacy of LLM parallel code generation depends heavily on the abstraction level provided by the target intermediate representation (IR).
 We argue that the superior performance of \sys on ParlayLib stems from an \textit{alignment of abstraction}.
 Imperative models like OpenMP force the LLM to manage global state and explicit synchronization: tasks that maximize the ``state-tracking'' burden on the attention mechanism and increase the probability of race conditions.

 In contrast, ParlayLib functions as a high-level parallel DSL.
 Its functional primitives (e.g., \texttt{map}, \texttt{reduce}, \texttt{scan}) encapsulate complex scheduling logic and enforce immutability.
-This reduces the problem of parallelization to \textit{local} transformations (mapping serial loops to equivalent functional constructs) which aligns naturally with the token-local prediction capabilities of Transformer models.
+This reduces parallelization to \textit{local} transformations (mapping serial loops to equivalent functional constructs) which aligns naturally with the token-local prediction of Transformer models.

-By training our models to target ParlayLib's composable primitives, ParEVO naturally aligns the optimization objective with the token-local reasoning capabilities of the Transformer architecture, yielding code that is both mathematically sound and highly performant.
+By training our models to target ParlayLib's composable primitives, ParEVO aligns the optimization objective with the token-local reasoning capabilities of the Transformer architecture, yielding code that is both mathematically sound and highly performant.